conormcadorey/React-Firebase-Twitter-Clone/README.md

 # Twitter-style Social Media Application

-Full stack project built with Javascript, using Google Firebase for back-end services and React for front-end services.
+Full stack project built with Javascript, using Google Firebase for back-end services and React for front-end design.

 Cloud Functions deployed using Google Firebase.
 Firebase allows for realtime database interactions, and also provides a useful library for services such as user authentication, building notifications and image/file storage.